Synchronizing Boolean networks asynchronously: Proof of Theorem

 If $J=\emptyset$ there is nothing to prove.
 Otherwise, $H$ has $p\geq 1$ initial cycles $C_1,\dots,C_p$ which are not initial cycles of $G$.
 For $1\leq k\leq p$, let $L_k$ be the vertex set of $C_k$, so that $J=L_1\cup\dots \cup L_p$.
 By (7), for each $1\leq k\leq p$, there is a word $u^k$ over $L_k$ with $f^{u^k}(x)_{L_k}=f^{u^k}(y)_{L_k}=\ZERO$ and $|u^k|\leq 2|L_k|$.
 Since, for every distinct $r,s\in [p]$, $L_r\cap L_s=\emptyset$ and $G$ has no arc between $L_r$ and $L_s$, we deduce that $f^w(x)_J=f^w(y)_J=\ZERO$ with $w=u^1,\dots,u^p$.
 This proves (8).

-We are now in position to prove that, for every configurations $x,y$ on $V$ with $x_I=y_I$, there is a word $w$ such that $f^w(x)_i=f^w(y)_i=0$ and $f^w(x)_K=f^w(x)_K$.
+We are now in position to prove that, for any pair of configurations $x,y$ on $V$ with $x_I=y_I$, there is a word $w$ such that $f^w(x)_i=f^w(y)_i=0$ and $f^w(x)_K=f^w(x)_K$.
 We consider two cases, giving (9) and (10) below.
 The first uses only Lemma~\ref{lem:no_fixed_vertex_2} (giving a bound on $|w|$ of order $F(n+2)$), while the second uses Lemmas~\ref{lem:no_fixed_vertex_2} and \ref{lem:fixing_a_vertex} (giving a bound on $|w|$ of order $3F(n+2)$).

 (9) {\em Suppose that $G$ has an arc from $K$ to $i$.
 If $x,y$ are configurations on $V$ with $x_I=y_I$, then there is a word $w$ such that $f^w(x)_i=f^w(y)_i=0$ and $f^w(x)_K=f^w(y)_K$ with}

 By Lemma~\ref{lem:no_fixed_vertex_2}, there is a word $u$ over $V$ such that $f^u(x)_i=1$ and $|u|< F(n+2)$.
 So by (8) there is a word $v$ over $J$ such that $f^{uv}(x)_J=f^{uv}(y)_J=\ZERO$ with $|v|\leq 2|J|$.
 We deduce from (5) that $f^{uv}(x)_K=f^{uv}(y)_K$.
 Suppose that $G$ has an arc from some $j\in K$ to $i$.
 Then $j$ belongs to an initial cycle $C$ of $H$ which is not an initial cycle of $G$, so $j\in J$.
 By (6), $C$ has a unique negative arc, say $(k,\ell)$.
 By the hypothesis resulting from (1), $\ell$ is of in-degree at least two and thus $G$ has an arc from $i$ to $\ell$, which is negative by the choice of $i$.
 Hence, the path from $\ell$ to $j$ contained in $C$ is full-positive and it forms, with the arc from $i$ to $\ell$ and the arc from $j$ to $i$, a cycle, which is negative by hypothesis.
 We deduce that the arc from $j$ to $i$ is positive.
 Since $f^{uv}(x)_j=f^{uv}(y)_j=0$ we have $f_i(f^{uv}(x))=f_i(f^{uv}(y))_i=0$.
 Since $i\not\in K$, we deduce that $w=uv,i$ has the desired properties.
 This proves (9).